bybitapp/socialbank/README.md

 This application allows creating bank account by one click.
 Each account can be shared with donors to build transparency and accountability.

+## The Open Payments Cloud

+A full set of guidance documents including snippets of example code can be found https://doc.openpayments.cloud/

 ## Requirements

 * NodeJS >= v7.0